popqq/Smart_Plant/docs/source/faq.rst

 The brightness sensor seems to go into a kind of saturation already at low brightness.
 Is this a known and normal behaviour?
     The standard sensor the SmartPlant includes is a 10k photoresistor (https://z3d9b7u8.stackpathcdn.com/pdf-down/G/L/5/GL5549_SENBA.pdf).
-    Howeever, it can be replaced with another LDR or a photodiode more suited to your light conditions.
+    However, it can be replaced with another LDR or a photodiode more suited to your light conditions.
 Just make sure you can unsolder the LDR and solder your new sensor carefully without damaging the e-ink display.

 What is battery life on single charge?